joshuakfarrar/apollo/README.md

 Then, because we don't want to make assumptions about your user type, or the library you use to send e-mails, you must tell Apollo a few things about your app and configure the Apollo services:

+> ⚠️ Pay special attention to the CSRF configuration below, it is currently not optional and Http4s' CSRF middleware documentation and defaults appear meant for single-page applications, not server-rendered ones!

 ```scala 3
 object Server: